AndrewKassab/Dice-AI/README.md

 If employers are using automation and AI tools to assist in their application process, then why shouldn't we?

 Job-bot uses Selenium in combination with OpenAI's api to automate browser interactions related to job applications.
-OpenAI's gpt4-o model is used to write cover letters and determine whether a job is relevant to the applicant in question.
+OpenAI's gpt4-o model is used to write cover letters based on the job description.

 Job-Bot is able to apply to Easy-Apply jobs on [Dice](https://dice.com) based on a search query and filter parameters.
 If the setting is activated, it will leverage AI to write cover letters catered to the job description.
 In the future,